K-Coll/mp2-musical-guess-quiz/README.md

 *    Username and leader board for the top 10 players.
 This would include their scores and the time it had taken to complete the quiz.

 *   Contact form where users can send in suggestions for improvements to the quiz.
 This would be connected to email.js so that when a user submits the form, it is emailed to the developer to act upon.
+Update: I did try to add this feature; however, I was unable to make it work.
+More information can be found in the Bugs section.

 ## Testing